iGADrebuttal/9811_NeurIPS_rebuttal/README.md

 **b.
 In step II, we add the node id to highlight which paths the light blue nodes refer to from the input graph $G_N$.**

 **c.
-We rewrite to caption of Figure 1 to make it easy to follow.**
+We rewrite the caption of Figure 1 to make it easy to follow.**

 ![image](Figure1.png)